Journey into the World of Chinese Tea

 China is synonymous with tea, and tea with China.
 In fact, the history of tea in China is almost as long as the history of China itself.
-Despite the recent rise of coffee, tea continues to enjoy great popularity.
+Despite the recent rise of coffee, Chinese tea culture continues to enjoy great popularity.
 Read on to learn about the past, present and future of tea in China.

 Table of Contents